Gibert History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Gibert is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name son of Gilbert.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

 Early Origins of the Gibert family

-Norfolk where they held a family seat from very ancient times.
+The surname Gibert was first found in Norfolk where they held a family seat from very ancient times.

 Early History of the Gibert family